skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 PyUNIxMD automatically determines single-state REKS as BO interfaces for ground state BOMD.
 When we include the excited states, SA-REKS or SSR methods can be exploited and these are determined from the **state_interactions** argument.

+.. note:: In the case of SSR method, the calculation is possible only when the number of states (``molecule.nst``) is smaller than 4 due to the limited active space.
+   If you want to treat more excited states, then increase the active space.

 +------------------------+------------------------------------------------+---------------------+
 | Keywords               | Work                                           | Default             |